-This theme is something we discussed during our recent Food for Thought event because, when it comes to pensions, many people aren’t saving enough for the future.
+This theme is something we discussed during our June 2017 Food for Thought event because, when it comes to pensions, many people aren’t saving enough for the future.
 How do we influence behaviours, change perceptions and encourage people to start thinking about where they want to be when they stop working?

 Psychologists say we have two people living inside us; the ‘present me’ and the ‘future me’ and many of us struggle to relate to the latter.
 Most people tend to favour the ‘present me’, acting on the now for instant gratification and the ‘future me’ can be a bit of a stranger.
 It’s easy to feel disconnected from the future-self and it’s this mindset that can impact on the way long-term decisions are made.

 Visualising the future is difficult for most of us, because it can seem so far away.
 It’s too easy to adopt a ‘think about it tomorrow’ attitude.
 As we know, tomorrow may never come!
 Maybe we need to think about bringing the future closer and rewarding people along the way.
 Creating smaller milestones to celebrate can be a way of motivating people to act on long-term saving plans.